oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 ### Testing the Tutorial

-A total of five sources files are in the `src/` directory, declaring a total of five kernels.
-Three use the functor programming model, and the other use the lambda programming model.
+A total of five source files are in the `src/` directory, declaring a total of five kernels.
+Three use the functor programming model, and the other two use the lambda programming model.

-For functor programming model, one kernel is declared with register-mapped kernel invocation interface inferred by default by the compiler and the other two are declared with streaming kernel invocation interface, one demonstrates streaming kernel invocation interface with a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_accept_downstream_stall` property that allows down-stream components to backpressure while the other demonstrates the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure.
+For functor programming model, one kernel is declared with register-mapped kernel invocation interface inferred by default by the compiler and the other two are explicitly declared with streaming kernel invocation interface, one demonstrates streaming kernel invocation interface with a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_accept_downstream_stall` property that allows down-stream components to backpressure while the other demonstrates the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure.

-For Lambda programming model, one kernel is declared with the register map kernel invocation interface inferred by default by the compiler and the other kernel is declared with the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure.
+For Lambda programming model, one kernel is declared with the register-mapped kernel invocation interface inferred by default by the compiler and the other kernel is explicitly declared with the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure.

 ```c++
 struct FunctorRegisterMapIP {